wallabyjs/public/README.md

 - `tests` property that contains the list of all test files that wallaby.js know about.
 - `testFramework` property that contains a reference to the test framework object.
 The property can be used to configure your test framework before executing tests, for example to change some of its default settings.

-The API will be extending in future to include more members, feel free to request more wallaby data or control functions to be exposed via the parameter.
+The API will be extended in future to include more members, feel free to request more wallaby data or control functions to be exposed via the parameter.

 **Important**: the `bootstrap` function is executed in the context of the test runner, not in the context of the configuration file.